shaitan-masters/skinsback-sdk/README.md

 const params = {
     partner: string, // partner value from user trade URL
-    token: string, //   token value from user trade URL
-    max_price: number, // max skin cost for buying (as USD).
+    token: string, //   token value from user trade URL max_price?: number, // max skin cost for buying (as USD).
 Used as a cost limiter.
     name: string, // Skin name (market hash name)
     game: string, // Game types 'dota2' or 'csgo'.
 Default: 'csgo' custom_id?: number, // ID on your system.
 Can be used to prevent duplicate purchases.